trevordevore/levure/README.md

 ### app_files_and_urls

+Helps with files associated with your application as well as when the OS asks your application to process a url.
+Also includes functions for generating file dialog type filter strings.

 `ProcessFiles` message sent to `app` stack.
 Check `appGetFilesToProcessOnOpen` when app opens for files passed on command line.

 `ProcessURL` message sent to `app` stack.
 Check `appGetURLsToProcessOnOpen()` when app opens for urls passed on the command line.